NIR long-pass filters

 Note

 I have updated this page when transferring it to Quarto.
 I changed the plots to be built in R within the R markdown source file.
 As a result the page now also includes the listing of the R code used to create all plots.
+More recent updates add information about filters that I have acquired after I originally wrote the page.

-All the near-infrared (NIR) long-pass filters described in this post are absorptive glass filters and sold for special photography effects.
+All the near-infrared (NIR) long-pass filters described in this post, except one, are absorptive glass filters and sold for special photography effects.
+The remaining one is an interference filter sold for use in astrophotography.
 All modern photography digital cameras have internal UVIR-cut filters.
-Use of these filters requires special film, special digital cameras or modified DSLR or DML cameras.
+Use of NIR-long-pass filters requires special film, special digital cameras or modified DSLR or DML cameras.
 Some filters can be used with unmodified digital cameras with very long exposure times.
 Few normal camera objectives are designed to work well in NIR.
-Two problems are common: 1) focus shift which needs special attention when focusing is done in visible light (e.g. not using an EVF or live-view from the camera sensor, 2) reflections causing “hot spots”.
-Lately some anti-reflection coated (AC) and multi coated (MC) NIR long-pass filters have been advertised as helping reduce the problem of hot spots (sold by Kolari Vision).
-I have not tested these, as I do not even have one of them.
-However, some other NIR filters seem to have some type of anti reflection coating based on their spectrum.
-See the post on UV-cut filters for other examples of spectra for filters with different anti-reflection coatings.
-Taking into account the reflection on both surfaces of the filter, uncoated optical glass will loose about 10% of transmittance on near normal (at 90 degrees to the surface) illumination.
-The exact value can be computed from the difference in refractive index between air and glass, while the refractive index of the glass depends to some extent on its composition.
+Two problems are common: 1) focus shift which needs special attention when focusing is done in visible light (e.g., using an optical viewfinder rather than an electronic viewfinder (EVF) or live-view (LV) from the camera sensor), 2) reflections causing “hot spots”, usually at the center of the images, which depend on the lens used and the aperture setting.

 Note